Skip to main content

 Write to a field by using an assignment statement =.

-Health = 100 // implicit subject (recommended)
+Health = 100 // implicit object (recommended)

-hero.Health = 100 // or explicit subject
+hero.Health = 100 // or explicit object

 Fields can also be deleted to remove their value from memory.

-delete Health // implicit subject (recommended)
+delete Health // implicit object (recommended)

-delete hero.Health // or explicit subject
+delete hero.Health // or explicit object

 IDs